Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

 The vertex $v_f$ in (S4) will be referred to as a {\it frozen} vertex, as it does not appear in the sequence $(v_n)_{n\in\N}$ specifying the sequence of mutations $(\mu_{v_n})_{n\in\N}$. $\Box$ \end{definition}

 The crucial geometric properties in Definition \ref{def:SymingtonSeq} are (S1) and (S3), and the fact that we are interested in {\it ellipsoid} embeddings leads to requiring (S2) and (S4).

-\begin{prop} Let $X(\SP,\SS)$ be a symplectic domain with relative almost-toric base $(\SP,\SS)\in\SH$.
-Then there exists a Symington sequence $X(\SP,\SS)$. \end{prop}
+\begin{prop} Let $X(\SP,\SS)$ be a symplectic domain with relative almost toric base $(\SP,\SS)\in\SH$.
+Then there exists a Symington sequence for $X(\SP,\SS)$. \end{prop}

 \begin{proof} The statement readily holds for those $X(\SP,\SS)$ such that $P\in\SP$ is a triangle with a smooth toric vertex.
 Indeed, if $P$ is a triangle, a Symington sequence is obtained by choosing one of the two vertices in $P$ different from $v_f$, and iteratively mutating and choosing the only vertex in the mutated polytope which differs from $v_f$ and the newly created vertex.
-In case $P\in\SP$ is not a triangle, we must directly verify that the almost-toric diagram $\SP$ can be mutated to triangular almost-toric diagram with a smooth toric vertex.
-This is explicitly shown in \cite{Vi16a}, and Figure \ref{fig:IntroTable} for $Bl_3(\C\P^2)$. \end{proof}
+In case $P\in\SP$ is not a triangle, we must directly verify that the almost toric diagram $\SP$ can be mutated to triangular almost toric diagram with a smooth toric vertex.
+This is explicitly shown in \cite{Vianna3}, and Figure \ref{fig:IntroTable} for $Bl_3(\C\P^2)$. \end{proof}

 The arithmetic of the vertices of a Symington sequence for each $X(\SP,\SS)\in\SH$ is discussed in the subsequent Subsection \ref{ssec:ArithmeticSymington}.
 The usefulness of a Symington sequence in the study of the Ellipsoid Embedding function $c_X$ comes from the following: